alexsam29/MyCheckUp/ProductBacklog.md

 > - As a patient, I should be able to create a new account so that I can use the system.
 > - As a patient, I should be able to update my account credentials so that my credentials stay up-to-date and secure.
 > - As a patient, I should be able to deactivate my account if I wish to stop using the system, unsubscribe from all services, and remove my personal data from the system.
-> - As a patient, I should be able to login on my account so that I can access the system functionality.
 > - As a patient, I should be able to select a clinic when creating an account so that the system connects me with my clinic.
 > - As a patient, I should be able to choose a doctor when creating an account so that the system connects me with my doctor.
 > - As an admin, I should be able to add doctor’s account so that the doctor can use the system.